Australia PM unveils draft Indigenous recognition referendum question

 The change is a commitment Albanese's centre-left Labor Party took to May's general election, where it defeated the conservative Liberal-National coalition.
 The coalition had wanted to establish indigenous representation in parliament through legislation.

-Albanese, who will reveal the plan in a speech at an Indigenous festival in remote Arnhem Land, in the Northern Territory, will propose the draft referendum question: "Do you support an alteration to the Constitution that establishes an Aboriginal and Torres Strait Islander Voice?"
+Albanese, who revealed the plan in a speech at an Indigenous festival in remote Arnhem Land, in the Northern Territory, proposed the draft referendum question: "Do you support an alteration to the Constitution that establishes an Aboriginal and Torres Strait Islander Voice?"

-According to speech notes released before the event, the prime minister will suggest three sentences be added to the constitution if the referendum succeeds, enabling the voice to be set-up.
+The prime minister suggested three sentences be added to the constitution if the referendum succeeds, enabling the voice to be set-up.

-"I ask all Australians of goodwill to engage on this," he will say.
+"I ask all Australians of goodwill to engage on this," he said.

 "Respectfully, purposefully we are seeking to secure support for the question and the associated provisions in time for a successful referendum, in this term of parliament."

-The voice will be a source of advice and accountability, but "not a third chamber" in the parliament, according to his speech.
+The voice would be a source of advice and accountability, but "not a third chamber" in the parliament, he added.

+Opposition spokesperson for Indigenous Australians, Julian Leeser, told local media the speech was a "positive step", but that Australians needed to know how the function would work.

 Australia's constitution makes no reference to indigenous people, whose leaders have toiled for generations to win recognition for injustices suffered since European colonisation in the 1700s.